influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/config.md

 ### `retention-autocreate = true`

-Retention policy auto-creation automatically creates the [`DEFAULT` retention policy](/influxdb/v1.6/concepts/glossary/#retention-policy-rp) `autogen` when a database is created.
+Enables the automatic creation of the [`DEFAULT` retention policy](/influxdb/v1.6/concepts/glossary/#retention-policy-rp) `autogen` when a database is created.
 The retention policy `autogen` has an infinite duration and is also set as the database's `DEFAULT` retention policy, which is used when a write or query does not specify a retention policy.